 If you are technically minded check and clean the system’s filters, replace if necessary.
 This is the main cause of rainwater soakaway problems.
 If there are no filters then a bigger problem is likely.

 If the soakaway has failed due to becoming filled with debris or changes to the water table etc you will need to replace it.
 This will require a dig up and re-install of the soakaway pit.

 What are the regulations and legislation related to the installation of a Rainwater Soakaway?

 We recommend you read the relevant parts of this document which sets out the relevant 2010 Building Regulations.
 The Key points are below:

 - You need to find out whether your site or domestic home is in a Groundwater Source Protection Zone.

-- You should dig a Trial Site Assessment Hole to find out whether the bedrock or water table ever comes within one metre of the rainwater soakaways pipe bottom.
+- You should dig a Trial Site Assessment Hole to find out whether the bedrock or water table ever comes within one meter of the rainwater soakaways pipe bottom.
 Commonly soakaway sites in the UK fail this test.

-- As discussed in above in the design and install question.
+- As discussed above in the design and install question.
 You must carry out a percolation test to ensure the excess rainwater will dissipate into the soil at an acceptable rate.
 We recommend this be undertaken in conjunction with a calculation of the likely volume of water your site or domestic property is likely to produce.

 - The stone or other filling materials must completely surround the pipe or soakaway crates and come to at least 100mm above it.
 Another layer must be placed on top.